silviaCerby/gitbook/docs/management/reporting/export-analytics-data-from-cerby-to-splunk.md

 ---
-description: This article describes how to set up the integration to export analytics data from Cerby to Splunk.
+description: "This article describes how to set up the integration to export analytics data from Cerby to Splunk."
 intercom_id: 9663721
 ---